DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Programming style

 Yes, style counts.
-You're not only trying to get something done, you're also communicating with others who may look at your code.
+We're not only trying to get something done, we're also communicating with others who may look at our code and possibly use it.
 A clear style makes that communication more effective.

+* Put import statements at the top.
 * Lines should be no longer than 79 characters.
 * Skip two lines before and after a function definition.
 * Adopt the style of your group.

-You can find more in the classic "[PEP8](https://www.python.org/dev/peps/pep-0008/)" and Google's [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).
+You can find more along these lines in the classic "[PEP8](https://www.python.org/dev/peps/pep-0008/)" and Google's [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).

 Some programmers are religious about this.
-We'd say simply to try to make your code readable.
+We'd say simply to make your code readable.

 <!--